-BNL used the following contract analytical laboratories for analysis of environmental samples in 2006:
+BNL used the following contract analytical laboratories for analysis of environmental samples in 2007:

-- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Severn-Trent Lab (STL), based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand in Seattle, Washington, for mercury and methylmercury analyses lytical laboratories involves a number of factors: 1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own QA/QC programs, which must be documented and provided to BNL.
+- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Test America (TA), formerly Severn-Trent Lab, based in St. Louis, Missouri, for radiological and nonradiological analytes

+- Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand in Seattle, Washington, for mercury and methylmercury analyses

+The process of selecting off-site contract analytical laboratories involves a number of factors: 1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own OA/OC programs, which must be documented and provided to BNL.
 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-All the laboratories contracted by BNL in 2006 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+All the laboratories contracted by BNL in 2007 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes. where such certification existed.
 The laboratories also were subject to PE testing and DOEsponsored audits (see Section 9.7).